DronaHQ: History

 The same year, Tata McGraw-Hill approached Deltecs to develop mobile learning products for a range of exam-based materials.
 This project was called Mobile Ads (MAD).
 As the market for mobile learning grew, the team started work on a common mobile platform that could support multiple sources of content, called DRONA.

-Drona was first implemented at Wipro Technologies in 2009.
-A module named Drona VCAST was deployed on the BES servers at Wipro to train and engage senior executives via video on their BlackBerry smartphones.
-The project was a success and Deltecs' shifted its focus to smartphones exclusively.

 In 2010, Drona VCAST was renamed to Drona Mobile when it supported multiple formats including video, audio, documents, presentations and more.
 The same year, DRONA Mobile was also launched for iPhone, iPad and Android devices.

-In 2014, Drona Mobile was remodeled into DronaHQ, a simplified enterprise mobility platform.

-In early 2019, DronaHQ evolved to a comprehensive low code app development platform.

-Supported platforms

-DronaHQ is available for iPhone, iPad, and Android smartphones and tablets and Web.